menu

 Demographics

-The population of Amissville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.24% of adults in Amissville have a bachelor's degree or even advanced degree.
+The education level of Amissville citizens is very high relative to the national average among all cities (21.84%): 36.24% of adults in Amissville have a bachelor's degree or even advanced degree.

 The per capita income in Amissville in 2022 was $43,545, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $174,180 for a family of four.
 However, Amissville contains both very wealthy and poor people as well.